 Hypoglycemia is common among neonates whose mothers have diabetes, who are small for gestational age, or who have hypoxia-ischemia or other stresses.
 Seizures due to hypoglycemia tend to be focal and variable.
 Prolonged or recurrent hypoglycemia may permanently affect the CNS.

 Intracranial hemorrhage, including subarachnoid, intracerebral, and intraventricular hemorrhage, may cause seizures.
-Intraventricular hemorrhage, which occurs in premature infants, results from bleeding in the germinal matrix (an area that is adjacent to the ventricles and that gives rise to neurons and glial cells during development).
+Intraventricular hemorrhage, which occurs more commonly in premature infants, results from bleeding in the germinal matrix (an area that is adjacent to the ventricles and that gives rise to neurons and glial cells during development).

 Hypernatremia or hyponatremia may cause seizures.
 Hypernatremia can result from accidental oral or IV NaCl overload.
 Hyponatremia can result from dilution (when too much water is given po or IV) or may follow Na loss in stool or urine.